pydantic/pydantic-ai/docs/index.md

     system_prompt=(  # (4)!
-        'You are a support agent in our bank, give the ' 'customer support and judge the risk level of their query. ' "Reply using the customer's name to make your response feel personalised. " ),
+        'You are a support agent in our bank, give the ' 'customer support and judge the risk level of their query. ' "Reply using the customer's name."
+    ),
 )